kolia/matlab_makefile/README.md

 usage
 -----

-write a `targets.m`; see next section and `example/targets.m`
+write a `targets.m` file.  see next section and `example/targets.m`

 `context = initialize_context() ;`

-use good ol matlab to add whatever contextual information you like as additional fields in `context`
+add whatever contextual information you like as additional fields in `context`

 `[result,context] = make_target('my_targets_*', context) ;` will build all targets in `targets.m` that match the pattern `'my_targets_*'`, using context `context`.